Dynamic Game Semantics: Dynamic Games and Strategies

-Next, for positions of a (dynamic) game $G$ are identified up to $\simeq_G$, we must identify two (dynamic) strategies on $G$ if they behave in the same manner up to $\simeq_G$, leading to: \begin{definition}[Identification of strategies] The \emph{\bfseries identification of (dynamic) strategies} on a (dynamic) game $G$, written $\simeq_G$, is the relation between (dynamic) strategies on $G$ defined by:
+As positions of a game $G$ are identified up to $\simeq_G$, we must identify strategies on $G$ if they behave in the same manner up to $\simeq_G$, leading to: \begin{definition}[Identification of strategies \cite{abramsky2000full,mccusker1998games}] The \emph{\bfseries identification of strategies} on a game $G$, written $\simeq_G$, is the relation between strategies $\sigma, \tau : G$ given by:

 \end{definition}